 Offshore accidents may cause the same types of injuries as accidents that take place on land but as an experienced maritime attorney will tell you, the procedure for pursuing a claim is different.
 An offshore injury lawyer can help you avoid the pitfalls that this unique area of law often brings.

-The Bart Bernard Law Firm with locations in Lafayette and Baton Rouge, Louisiana understands the unique legal issues facing victims of maritime accidents.
 If an offshore injury threatens your livelihood, call us today to set up a consultation with a Louisiana maritime injury lawyer.